aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/patternfill/_index.md

 ### getBackTransparency() {#getBackTransparency--}

+<b>@deprecated.</b> Please use the 'backTransparency' property instead.
 Gets or sets the transparency of background color.

 ```javascript
 getBackTransparency() : number;